 When picking a 4G LTE laptop, a primary factor you should consider is your budget.
 The laptops we’ve listed range anywhere from $599 to $2,169, so some of these cheaper options might be a perfect fit for you.
 Both the Microsoft Surface Go 2 and Samsung Chromebook Plus match this criteria.

 However, if money isn’t much of a concern, the HP Elite Dragonfly is an excellent choice.
 It’s powerful and gorgeous, both externally and internally.
 You’re sure to fall in love with its vibrant display.
 It can cost around $2,169.99, so be sure you want to make this steep investment.
+Keep in mind that this is not a gaming laptop, but it can handle light photo and video editing.
+And if you need a laptop with a swappable SSD, we recommend the Microsoft Surface Pro 7+.

 The Dell Latitude 7400 2-in-1 is a jack-of-all-trades and the Lenovo Thinkpad X1 Carbon strikes a balance of having excellent performance, but also exceeding in its great lightweight design and durability.